 I am a Political Science graduate, major in International Relations and Foreign Service, with an interest in anime, religion and philosophy

-Los Bastardos will be wrapping up its year-long run within three weeks.
-ABS-CBN's finale teaser suggests many things.
+Los Bastardos wrapped up its year-long run back in 2019.
+ABS-CBN's finale teaser suggested many things.
 However, that is something to be discussed later.

 Highs: Commendable Resilience

 Not many teleseryes last more than 100 episodes or days of airing.
 This means that within the next six months or so, another teleserye can take its place.
 Some were not expected to last but others had long-running plots that had to be squeezed into tight schedules, leading to rushed finales.
 The phenomenon of the rushed finale is hard to pinpoint, given that we might not know exactly if the writers intended for the story to end this way or at the very least to get to the ending in this manner.